 XI.
 UMB Mandatory Reporting Requirements

-If a UMB administrator, faculty or staff member receives an oral or written complaint of sex-based discrimination or sexual harassment/violence involving UMB faculty, staff, student or a UMB affiliate, that person has an affirmative responsibility to promptly inform the AVP, (410) 706-1850.
-The AVP will respond to the report in accordance to the guidelines and procedures as stated in this policy.
+If a UMB administrator, faculty or staff member receives an oral or written complaint of sex-based discrimination or sexual harassment/violence involving UMB faculty, staff, student or a UMB affiliate, that person has an affirmative responsibility to promptly inform the Title IX Coordinator.
+The Title IX Coordinator will respond to the report in accordance to the guidelines and procedures as stated in this policy.

-The AVP is responsible for ensuring that crimes reportable under the Clery Act (20 U.S.C. §1092(f)) are timely reported to the Campus Police.
+The Title IX Coordinator is responsible for ensuring that crimes reportable under the Clery Act (20 U.S.C. §1092(f)) are timely reported to the Campus Police.
 An optional form for making the report can be found at: http://www.umaryland.edu/police/files/CLERY-INCIDENT-REPORT.pdf.

 Data collected for Clery Act reporting is to be used to increase public safety, not to identify the victim; therefore, personal identifying information is not required.

 XII.
 Education and Consultations